Conova-ai/auth0-support/README.md

-# Getting Started with Create React App
+# Getting started with the login loop reproduction

 1. Clone this file.
 2. Go in the auth0-support folder and run `npm install`.